Injured in an Accident Caused by an Improper Turn?

-For whatever reason, whether it is eating a take-out burger while driving, attempting to adjust the car’s temperature or sound system, trying to reset the GPS, or just talking to a passenger, distractions often result in a driver drifting into another lane.
-This can happen without the driver’s awareness.
-Further, lane changes without signaling, even if intentional, can be just as dangerous as unintentional lane changes.
-While many newer vehicles have technology that provides alerts if you are drifting out of your lane, that is no substitute for being aware at all times of where you are on the road and whether you are in your lane.
+For whatever reason, distractions often result in a driver drifting into another lane.
+The distraction could be adjusting the car’s temperature or sound system, trying to reset the GPS, or just talking to a passenger.
+Drifting often happens without the driver’s awareness.
+Further, changing lanes without signaling, even if intentional, can be just as dangerous as unintentional lane changes.
+Many newer vehicles have technology that provides alerts if you are drifting out of your lane.
+However, that is no substitute for being aware at all times of where you are on the road and whether you are in your lane.

 Erratic lane changes are dangerous because of their unpredictability, especially when they are made without a turn signal.
 Bouncing between lanes can create a highly dangerous environment on the road.
 A 2014 national study by the Society of Automotive Engineers (SAE) found that drivers do not use a turn signal during lane changes nearly half the time, and they fail to signal roughly a quarter of their turns.
 The SAE report was based on researchers who observed 12,000 vehicles.
 Those vehicles failed to signal a lane change 48 percent of the time and failed to signal 25 percent of their turns.
 Those findings were supported by a 2006 survey by Response Insurance, in which 57 percent of those surveyed admitted not using turn signals when changing lanes.